Katie Couric: Katie (2012–2014)

+New media

-Yahoo! / ABC News (2014–2017)
+Yahoo!
+News (2014–2017)

 In November 2013, Yahoo!
 CEO Marissa Mayer announced she had hired Couric as Global Anchor of Yahoo!
 News.
 Couric debuted in the new role on January 13, 2014, in an interview with former United States Secretary of Defense Robert Gates.
 She later interviewed United States Secretary of State John Kerry.

 In March 2015, in an effort to collaborate and to consolidate their news pools, Yahoo News and ABC News has expanded their partnership to include specials and features, with Couric and other Yahoo editors to appear in daily segments on Good Morning America.
 The extended partnership secured Couric as having a spot in the ABC News division, as a special contributor.

 In her book Going There, Couric admitted to editing a 2016 interview with Supreme Court Justice Ruth Bader Ginsburg.
 The edits included removing portions of Ginsburg's statements that were critical of NFL protestors kneeling during the national anthem.
 Couric stated that her intent was to "protect" Ginsburg from her potentially unpopular comments as they were "unworthy of a crusader for equality".

 In June 2017, after Verizon purchased Yahoo! and combined it into Oath, Couric decided to end her contract at Yahoo!
 News, preferring to work with them on a "project basis" only, while she continues to expand her own production company.